xiangzhou/xiangzhou.github.io/_pages/team.md

 ### Postdocs

-* Jade Wang, Postdoc (03/2022 - 07/2025), now an Assistant Professor of Statistics at Texas A\&M University.
+* Jade Wang, Postdoc (03/2022 - 07/2025), now an Assistant Professor of Statistics at Texas A&M University.
 * Kalins Banerjee, Postdoc (09/2021 - 06/2025), now a Postdoc at University of Michigan.
 * Chao Ning, Postdoc (03/2023 - 05/2025), now an Associate Professor at Shandong Agriculture University.
 * Fred Boehm, Postdoc (06/2021-05/2023), now an Assistant Professor of Statistics at South Dakota State University.